JereKuusela/valheim-world_edit_commands/publish/README.md

 Four new commands that share many parameters with the `object` command.

-All values can be reseted by providing no value to the parameter.
+All values can be reseted by providing no value to the parameter. `force` parameter automatically adds the component if missing.

 `tweak_altar`:
 - `amount=number`: Amount of needed items to interact.